pBread/sms-content-moderator/README.md

 Prompts are appended with additional information based on which policies are violated (see ### Policy Definition)

+Describe how to update prompts.
+Explain how the prompt is assembled and how it is sent to the LLM.

 ### Policy Definition

 Every policy can have an specific prompt that may including a .txt file in config/policies/[policy].txt